-The skeletal muscle has very good blood supply and recovers much faster than the joint and the connective tissues in general.
-A small muscle pull may recover in a few days, but a tendon or ligament tear from the same level will need 10 times more time due to the poor circulation.
-For the same reason the muscle gets stronger faster but the connective tissues need more time to catch up.
+The skeletal muscle has a very good blood supply and recuperates at a relatively faster rate than the connective tissues of the joints.
+A small muscle pull may recover in a few days, but a tendon or ligament tear of the same magnitude will need a lot more time due to the poor circulation in the area.
+For the same reason, the muscles get stronger faster than the connective tissues.
 That’s why you should have a deload phase even if you don’t feel like you need it.
 Your joints will thank you in the long run.